gnpy.core

 propagate(spectral_info, degree, from_degree)

 Equalization targets are read from topology file if defined and completed with default definition of the library.
-If the input power is lower than the target one, use the input power instead because a ROADM doesn’t amplify, it can only attenuate.
+If the input power is lower than the target one, use the input power minus the ROADM loss if is exists, because a ROADM doesn’t amplify, it can only attenuate.
 There is no difference for add or express : the same target is applied.
-For the moment propagates operates with spectral info carriers all having the same source or destination.
+For the moment propagate operates with spectral info carriers all having the same source or destination.

 property to_json